Take a Nostalgic Trip Back to Carguide Circa 2003 -2007

 The Way It Is: 2021

 The other day I was wracking my brain to come up with a special birthday gift for my father's 85th birthday.
 He's a real car buff. passionate for all things automotive.
 IF I were home in Canada, I would stop by Wilkinson's Automobilia and find some issues of a nifty vintage car magazine or perhaps a print of a vintage car.
 But I am not in Canada.
 Instead I a stuck in Melbourne, Australia.
 It seems that just when we get out of a lockdown due to another outbreak of Covid 19, I've stopped keeping count, the government imposes another one.
 The current lockdown was due to end on this coming Thursday evening, but will now run until Sept.
 2 according to the Victoria state Premier, Daniel Andrews.
 The curfew starts at 9:00 PM at which point I will hit my favorite online casino affiliate site that posts weekly promos for a number of Australian friendly casino sites.
-If you are an avid punter such as me, I suggest you get more info about Online-Casino-Party.com's Australian promo page.
+If you are an avid punter such as me, I suggest you get more info about Online-Casino-Party.co's Australian promo page where you'll find the best pokies.
 But before I become totally engrossed in playing pokies, I will go to Wilkinson's Automobilia's website, eautomobilia.com, and pick up something for my Da.
 When I was much younger I used to get him models for his birthday which we would put together, but his hands shake too much and I'm not there to help.
 I think it will be poster and I will ask if it can be framed before having it delivered to him.
 Thank goodness for the internet.

 I remember when my GrandDa first introduced me to Canada Track & Traffic as a kid.
 It was just before the magazine stopped publishing.
 I must have been about 6 years old.
 For my father's 75th birthday I was able to acquire a complete digital collection of all of the editions of the magazine, Canada Track & Traffic.
 Boy did he love that gift.
 Until Carguide Magazine disappeared from the web, it was one site he and I both enjoyed.
 But I digress.